arvindseshan/Amicizia/index.md

 # Who are its leaders?

 * President: Arvind Seshan
+* Vice President and Secretary of State: Elijah Conklin
 * Secretary of the Treasury: Nate Green
-* Secretary of State: Elijah Conklin
 * Special Advisor to the President: Prajval Sreenivas

 # Declarations of War